 Flagright

-Flagright is an AI-native AML and fraud prevention platform that provides centralized compliance infrastructure for fintechs and banks.
-The software includes tools for transaction monitoring, risk scoring, and automated watchlist screening via a no-code interface.
-It aims to improve operational efficiency by automating manual risk assessments and reducing false positive alerts.
+Flagright is an AI-native AML and fraud prevention platform built for fintechs and banks seeking centralized compliance infrastructure.
+It includes transaction monitoring, risk scoring and automated watchlist checks through a no-code interface.

 Sanction Scanner